Foreign investors can easily develop their business and open a company in Luxembourg

 Setting up a branch

+can be easily accomplished and it requires less preparation and time as opposed to establishing a subsidiary.
+The set-up time represents one of the major differences between the two business formats.
 For establishing a branch in Luxembourg the entrepreneur needs to have a business permit and afterwards register the company at the Trade and Companies Registrar.
 An initial capital is not mandatory for a branch in Luxembourg.

 Setting up a subsidiary

 a certain amount of independence from the parent company, but it also means that the legal process for establishment will take longer than for the branch.
 Most commonly, subsidiaries in Luxembourg

 take the form of a private limited liability company or a joint stock company.
 They both have minimum share capital requirements and they both need special licenses before incorporation.

 Differences between branches and subsidiaries

+The most important difference between the two forms of legal entities is the degree of independence towards the parent company.
 A branch office has a certain degree of independence, but it is not legally separated from the parent company.
 The advantages of a branch are fewer administrative procedures for company registration, as opposed to the subsidiary, and fewer administrative and operational procedures.
 The main disadvantage of a branch: the parent company has full responsibility and liability.

 Another difference between a branch and a subsidiary is given by tax characteristics.
 There are no taxes for branches in Luxembourg.
 Profits are immediately taken by the head office.
 However, the branch must provide the Luxembourg Inland Revenue with annual financial data regarding the parent company.